music-suite/music-suite/docs/src/User-Guide.md

 We have already seen how the `</>` operator can be used to compose music "partwise".
 Now that we know about subparts we can see this works:

-When the given expressions have notes in some part, the subpart is incremented:
+When the given expressions have overlapping notes in some part, the subpart is incremented:

 ```music+haskell
 c </> c